CHiPs44/pascalscript/README.md

         a := foo;
         b := 2;
         c := a + b;
+        { line below should print 3 }
         WriteLn(c);
-        { will throw an error "Undeclared identifier 'd' at line L, column C" and stop execution }
+        { line below will throw an error "Undeclared identifier 'd' at line L, column C" and stop execution }
         d := a * b div c;
-        { will throw an error "Constant 'foo' cannot be assigned at line L, column C" and stop execution }
+        { line below will throw an error "Constant 'foo' cannot be assigned at line L, column C" and stop execution }
         foo := 12;
 end. { . is mandatory }
 ```